 Progesterone comes with a lot of positives, and sleep is no exception.
 However, like estrogen, progesterone levels decline in menopause, perimenopause, and, sometimes, even much earlier (in a woman’s thirties).

-Progesterone, a steroid sex hormone, aids sleep because it boosts the amount of GABA in your brain.
+Progesterone is a steroid sex hormone.
+Lack of this hormone can cause insomnia.
+Having adequate progesterone boosts the amount of GABA in your brain.
 Short for gamma-aminobutyric acid, GABA is an amino acid that acts as an inhibitory neurotransmitter.
 In other words, it slows down communications throughout your nervous system (but in a good way!).

 GABA has a hand in many important processes—think metabolism, mood, muscle tone, and more—but it also supports an overall calming effect.
 Many of us struggle with shutting down thoughts at the end of the day.
 GABA helps.
 It encourages you to turn off your to-do list, relax, and let go of anxiety, so you can fall asleep.